EHRI/rspub-gui/docs/rst/rsgui.select.rst

     *Screenshot of the select page*

 ..
 IMPORTANT::
-    On the select page you decide which files will be synchronized.
+    On the select page you decide which files will be :term:`synchronize`\ d.
 The page offers a choice on how to select:

-    - **Simple select** - All files in one directory will be synchronized, including files in subdirectories.
+    - **Simple select** - All files in one directory will be :term:`synchronize`\ d.

     - **Advanced select** - Multiple files and folders can be included and multiple files and folders can be excluded.
-This gives the opportunity to precisely select the resources that will be synchronized.
+This gives the opportunity to precisely select the :term:`resource`\ s that will be :term:`synchronize`\ d.

+    Both selection methods work recursive: files in subdirectories are included.

     The variables on this page are part of the same named :term:`configuration` as the one from the :doc:`rsgui.configure` page and are saved automatically.